 Purpose and key features of privacy assessments

-7.10 As outlined in the Privacy Regulatory Action Policy, the OAIC will use assessments to facilitate legal and best practice compliance by identifying and making recommendations to address privacy risks and areas of non-compliance.
+7.15 As outlined in the Privacy regulatory action policy and CDR regulatory action policy, the OAIC will use assessments to facilitate legal and best practice compliance by identifying and making recommendations to address privacy risks and areas of non-compliance.
 However, there may also be situations where assessments are used strictly to assess an entity’s compliance with its legislative obligations.

 Types of privacy assessments